uidaholib/digital-collections-docs/content/collections/05-config.md

 - Do not change "url", "source-code", or "digital-assets"
 - Update "baseurl" following the pattern: `/digital/collectionstub`
-- Create a "title", "tagline", "description", and "keywords"
+- Create a "title", "tagline", "description", and "keywords".
+Please keep in mind that these values will be used in machine markup and data derivatives--use plain text only!
 - Update "metadata" to your CSV's name, which should be the collection stub

 ## Preview Locally